ianwremmel/Constant-Contact-API/README.md

 	- CC_API_USERNAME and CC_API_PASSWORD are the username and password that you use to log into Constant Contact.
 	- USER_ONE_EMAIL is the email address used to sign up for the Constant Contact account.
 This requirement will be removed in the future.
 2. Execute PHPUnit against the tests directory.

+### Failures
+ContactResourceTest::testRetrieveBulkSinceXByListType and ContactResourceTest::testRetrieveBulkSinceXByListId fail from time to time.
+This seems to be a timing issue and can generally be ignored if all other tests pass.